-Line 8 - Obtain the applicable percentage to enter on line 8 from the COC issued for this qualified site.
+Line 8 - Obtain the applicable percentage from the COC issued for this qualified site.
 If the qualified site is located in a brownfield opportunity area and is developed in conformance with the goals and priorities established for that applicable brownfield opportunity area (as designated pursuant to section 970-r of the General Municipal Law), increase the applicable percentage of the tangible property credit component as shown on the COC by two percent.